jdossantos/kubernetes-doc-pdf/README.md

 # Kubernetes PDF Documentation

-### This repository contains all the [Kubernetes documentation](https://kubernetes.io/docs/home/) in PDF format, generated automatically.
+### This repository contains all the [Kubernetes documentation](https://kubernetes.io/docs/home/) in PDF and Epubv3 format, generated automatically.

 ## How the files are structured?
 PDF files are grouped in sections: